Adaptive $Q$-Aid for Conditional Supervised Learning in Offline Reinforcement Learning: When Is Q -Aid Beneficial for RCSL?

-With the $Q$-values, the agent will select the $\uparrow$ action at $s^1$, and then the $\to$ action at $s^2$.
-Consequently, with the value function, the agent can select an optimal action that yields the maximum return of 7.
-Therefore, integrating RCSL with value-based methods, if executed correctly, can be beneficial to developing the stitching ability required for optimal decision-making.
+With the $Q$-values, the agent will select the $\uparrow$ action at $s^1$ and then the $\to$ action at $s^2$.
+Consequently, using the $Q$-function, the agent can select the optimal action that yields the maximum return of 7.
+Therefore, integrating RCSL with $Q$-function in situations with abundant sub-optimal trajectories can be beneficial for developing the stitching ability required for optimal decision-making.